mikerae/connect4/README.md

 Whilst the essence, structure and extensive sections of Keith's code are copied directly, there were also significant modifications which needed to be made.
 The reason for these modifications were:
 - to match the scope of this project
-- In this project, the user interacts with the game via the terminal based, whereas in Keith's game, he uses pygame to draw a connect4 board on the screen
+- In this project, the user interacts with the game via the terminal, whereas in Keith's game, he uses pygame to draw a connect4 board on the screen
 - My project (and Oscar Neives' version) use Stacks for column data and nested lists for board data, whereas Keith uses a Numpy Array for both.
 Keith uses integers to represent game pieces, and I use strings.
 The indexing for Numpy Arrays and python nests lists are very different.
 ## Testing
 [Back to Top](#contents)